xdiach00/DemoApp/README.md

 4) Picasso
 5) Play Services Location

 I tried my best to do the project as quickly as possible.
-I hope that this has not affected the quality of the code very much, although I know that it is far from the best :)

 The installing file is app-debug.apk